 Added by Roy Notowitz on July 20, 2010 at 10:00am —

 Yes siree, it doesn't take much figuring out.
 Social media isn't the holy grail these gurus would have you believe it is.
-You post the same crap as you've been… Continue
+Post the same crap as you've been…

 Added by Alasdair Murray on July 20, 2010 at 9:00am —